Welcome to Ste. Genevieve County Extension

 River stage at Chester IL, National Weather Service

-- On October 1, 2012, we celebrated the 200th anniversary of the creation of the Missouri Territory.
+- On Oct.
+1, 2012, we celebrated the 200th anniversary of the creation of the Missouri Territory.
 Ste.
-Genevieve County was one of the original five counties -- though at that time it's western border reach all the way to Kansas.
-The community itself is 275 years old.
+Genevieve County was one of the original five counties -- though at that time it's western border reached all the way to Kansas!

 - That funny looking chunk out of the SE corner of the county map?
 That's 14,000 acres of the State of Illinois, left on this side of the river after the Mississippi changed course.

 - The first farmers market in began in 1814 on the SE corner of the public square.
 It moved to Second and Washington in 1851, to Third and Washington in 1989, and to its current location at the Knights of Columbus in 2011 (thank you to Bob Mueller for this info).